qris/nodeflow/README.md

 browser with [Browserify](https://github.com/substack/node-browserify).
 Designed according to the principles discussed in [Cross platform JavaScript with Browserify – Sharing Code Between Node.js and the Browser](https://blog.codecentric.de/en/2014/02/cross-platform-javascript/).

+## Usage

+To install dependencies on a freshly checked-out project:

+	npm install

+To lint, run tests, and build `browser/dist/NodeFlow.standalone.js`:

+	grunt

+To run the built-in HTTP server (not working?):

+	grunt server